The first Homoeopathic Dispensary in Glasgow was established in 1880 by a few doctors.

 The hospital in 1999 moved to a new purpose-built hospital premises in the grounds of Gartnavel General Hospital, less than half a mile away.

 To read about it's creation please read below.
-Or to watch a virtual tour of the hospital please click here.

 It was later renamed as the Centre for Integrative Care on the Gartnavel Hospital campus, and is part of NHS Greater Glasgow and Clyde.